IBMStreams/sample.edge-app-control/README.md

 ```

-#### 7. Un-deploy application
+#### 5. Un-deploy application
 From CP4D Console, perform these steps.
 For more information, see "Deleting an application deployment" topic.
-1. Select CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
+1. Continuing from the 'App Control Sample' panel
-1. Select "app control sample'
+    - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > App Control Sample
-1. Scroll down to Application instances.
+1. Go to row for the application instance for the edge node that you would like to un-deploy the app from, and select three dots at clear right part of row to see the list of options.
-1. Goto row for edge node that you would like to delete, and select three dots at clear right part of row.
+    1. Select 'Delete'
-    1. Select Delete
+    1. Confirm the Delete

 ### Scenario#2 - Develop and deploy application with IBM Edge Application Manager